1644 – 1718

 Soon after Penn’s return to England in 1684, the King died and was succeeded by James II.
 As a close friend of the new King, Penn did much to further religious freedom.
 The culmination of this was the 1689 Act of Toleration which enabled Quakers and all other religious groups to worship openly.

 In 1694 Gulielma died.
-Two years later he married Hannah Callowhill, and they went to America in 1699, to live at Pennsbury, near Philadelphia.
-He had to return to England in 1701 where his health declined and he had financial problems.
-In 1712 he had a stroke and suffered from loss of memory.
-He died in 1718 and is buried in the grounds of Jordans Quaker Meeting House in Buckinghamshire.
+Two years later he married Hannah Callowhill, much younger than he was.
+They had seven children together, four of whom survived to adulthood.
+In 1699 they went to America, to live at Pennsbury, near Philadelphia.
+Penn had to return to England in 1701 to sort out financial problems, and he never returned to his Holy Experiment.
+His health declined and in 1712 he had a stroke and suffered from memory loss.
+He died in 1718 and is buried in the grounds of Jordans Quaker Meeting House in Buckinghamshire, along with his wives and several of the children.